HugoLnx/pomodoro-timer/README.md

 Maybe you will want to ignore the break ding and work a litte more, it's okay, you can cancel the actual pomodoro and when you want take a break you can call the method start passing :break like this...
     start :break

+### Limitations ###
+* Was tested only in ubuntu, and I think that will not work in anothers OSs, because the gem uses the "aplay" built-in command to play the ding.
+* Has no way to pause a pomodoro.
+(Puporsely)

 ### About me ###
 * _Name:_ Hugo Roque